Dr Amanda Villepastour

 Location: 33 Corbett Road (Annexe), Room 2.02

-Dr Amanda Villepastour is a graduate of University of Western Australia (BMus, composition) and The School of Oriental and African Studies, University of London (MMus, PhD ethnomusicology) where she completed her PhD in 2006.
+Dr Amanda Villepastour is currently Chair of the British Forum for Ethnomusicology.
+She is a graduate of the University of Western Australia (BMus, composition) and the School of Oriental and African Studies (SOAS), University of London (MMus, PhD ethnomusicology), where she completed her PhD in 2006.
 Her research interests include the music of Africa and the African diaspora (with a focus on the Yorùbá), gender, linguistics, religion and music, organology and popular music.
 Dr Villepastour’s first monograph entitled Ancient Text Messages of the Yorùbá Bata Drum: Cracking the Code (Ashgate, 2010) is a linguistic study of the drum’s speech surrogacy system.
-Her book Wood that Talks: Transatlantic Perspectives on the Orisha of Drumming (University Press of Mississippi) is multi-disciplinary edited collection about a transatlantic religious drumming tradition.
+Her forthcoming book entitled Wood that Talks: The Yorùbá God of Drumming in Transatlantic Perspective (University Press of Mississippi) is a multi-disciplinary edited collection about a transatlantic religious drumming tradition in Nigeria and Cuba.
+She is currently undertaking research in Cuba and Reunion Island.

-Before coming to Cardiff, Dr Villepastour held appointments as curator for Africa and Latin America (The Musical Instrument Museum in Phoenix Arizona, 2009-2010), Ethnomusicology Instructor (Bowling Green State University, Ohio 2008-2009) and Course Convenor for The Graduate Diploma in Music Teaching to Adults (Goldsmiths College, University of London 2001-2008).
-After completing her PhD, Dr Villepastour was awarded two consecutive post-doctoral fellowships at The School of Oriental Studies, University of London and The Smithsonian Institution, Washington DC (2006-2008).
-Before her re-entry into academia, Dr Villepastour had a prestigious career as a keyboardist in the popular music industry, writing, recording and touring with British artists including Boy George, Billy Bragg and The Gang of Four.
+Before coming to Cardiff, Dr Villepastour was a founding curator at the Musical Instrument Museum (MIM) in Phoenix, Arizona, where she built the African collection and gallery.
+Prior to MIM, she was Ethnomusicology Instructor at Bowling Green State University.
+Dr Villepastour was awarded two consecutive postdoctoral fellowships at SOAS, University of London (2006–2007) and the Smithsonian Institution, Washington DC (2008).
+Before her re-entry into academia in the mid-1990s, Dr Villepastour had a prestigious career as a keyboardist in the popular music industry, writing, recording and touring with British artists including Boy George, Billy Bragg and The Gang of Four.

-Wood that Talks: The Yoruba God of Drumming in Transatlantic Perspective (ed.)
-Jackson: University Press of Mississippi (forthcoming)
+(ed.), Wood that Talks: The Yorùbá God of Drumming in Transatlantic Perspective (Jackson: University Press of Mississippi, forthcoming)

 Ancient Text Messages of the Yorùbá Bàtá Drum: Cracking the Code (Farnham & Burlington: Ashgate, 2010)

 Book Chapters, Journal Articles and Published Papers

 ‘Leading from the Inside: The Voice of Cuban Priestess Amelia Pedroso’, in Ruth Hellier-Tinico (ed.), Women Singers in Global Contexts: Music, Biography, Identity (Bloomington; Indianapolis: University of Illinois Press, 2013), 54–72

 Review of Fiddling in West Africa: Touching the Spirit in Fulbe, Hausa, and Dagbamba Cultures, by Jacqueline Cogdell DjeDje, Notes, 66/2 (2009), 284–86